 Count the number of HTTP threads that are running as normal.

 For example, after doing the Diagnostics/Test, a large majority of HTTP connections are waiting to acquire a connection to the database.
 As in the above example, HTTP-thread 150 is waiting for a connection to the database.
-This indicates that confluence has almost 150 concurrent things it needs to do.
+This indicates that Confluence has almost 150 concurrent things it needs to do.

-Also, if there is a rogue job or greedy thread which consumes many resources, it will force the installation into garbage collection mode.
+Also, if a rogue or greedy thread consumes many resources, it will force the installation into garbage collection mode.
 When the JRE does this, it takes all application threads off the CPU.
 The end result being that requests continue to accrue from users however Confluence is not in a position to complete these requests, and eventually burns out all of its available database connections from the pool.

 - Optimize the database connection pool.
 This defines the maximum number of connections in the database pool.
-This number should be at least 10 counts higher or 25% higher (whichever value is greater) than the number of HTTP threads will be used in peak time (see below for setting HTTP threads.)
+This number should be at least 10 counts higher, or 25% higher (whichever value is greater) than the number of HTTP threads that will be used in peak time (see below for setting HTTP threads.)
 This is to account for connections used for background jobs on top of active HTTP threads.
-(Take a Thread Dump Externally during peak load times and count the number of HTTP-threads that are in use).
+(Take a Thread Dump Externally during peak load times and count the number of HTTP-threads in use).

 If you set up a direct JDBC connection to the database:

 confluence.cfg.xmlfile, found in your <confluence-home> directory.
 You will find the following line, which you need to update to your own need:

 If you are using a data source in

 If using Confluence 5.8.x or higher (which bundles Tomcat 8): configure the

 maxWaitconfiguration option has been renamed to